 From 4 June 2020 any graduate who was sponsored for their studies by their government or an overseas organisation in the last 12 months must obtain a permission letter to remain in the UK and switch into the Start-up / Innovator route or to apply from overseas for the Start-up route / Innovator route.

 You must have £1,270 in savings to prove that you can support yourself and you must have held this in your personal bank account for 28 consecutive days before you apply for the Start-up route.
+Unless you have been living in the UK for the past 12 months.

 Visa application fees to apply/switch in the UK: £493 (8 weeks) £993 (Priority 10 day) £1,293 Super Priority (24 hrs).
 Please add £19.20 for your biometrics.